 31 It should be acknowledged that it is not necessarily the case that all these activities will have been delivered in Tanzania.
 Some may have been delivered in donor countries but allocated to their Tanzania country programmes.
 These activities are likely to represent only a tiny proportion of total activities.
 The sectors to which we refer below are based on OECD DAC classifications.
 OECD DAC sectors identify the specific area of the recipient's economic or social structure that the transfer is intended to foster (OECD, 2015c).
 Data on DAC sectors are reported at various levels of aggregation.
 The sectors for which data are reported below refer to what is known as the DAC5 3 digit codes at the highest level of aggregation.
-This means that in the case of the education sector, for example, data are reported for reporting in 2014 are available from OECD (2015d).
+This means that in the case of the education sector, for example, data are reported for education rather than basic education, secondary education and so on.
+For details of sectors used for reporting in 2014 are available from OECD (2015d).